WildBrain Studios: Island of Misfits

 Island of Misfits was originally known as the Halifax Film Company and was established by former Salter Street Films executives Michael Donovan and Charles Bishop in May 2004.
 Under the name, Halifax Film produced live-action television shows, children's stop-motion series, CGI productions and dramas.
 It was headed by Nova Scotia Business Inc., which expanded and helped to open up their own new markets, and bought out This Hour Has 22 Minutes from Alliance Atlantis in 2005.

-On May 16, 2006, Halifax Film and Decode Entertainment announced that they would merge to form the holding company DHX Media.
+On May 16, 2006, Halifax Film and Decode Entertainment announced that they would merge and thus form the holding company DHX Media.
 Halifax Film became a subsidiary of DHX Media in the process.
 It was decided that unlike its predecessor, its main goal was to be on family entertainment.
 In 2010 all DHX Media subsidiaries including Halifax Film were all merged to form one brand under the DHX Media name.

 In 2014, the studio relocated from a location at Purdy's Wharf to the Park Lane Mall.
 As of 2019, with the exception of This Hour Has 22 Minutes, DHX Studios Halifax solely produces CGI-animated material.